makrai/dl4mt-notes/2-ney.md

   * IBM-3-5 no closed form of train, only heu
   * IBM, then giza++
   * phrase
-    * there may be e words without alignet f word
+    * there may be e words without aligned f word
   * log-lin comb of models: max ent
     * theoretically a softmax over sentences